chubberlisk/paintings/README.md

 ### Downloading a painting

-1. Go to the [GitHub repository](https://github.com/chubberlisk/paintings) online
+1. Go to the [GitHub repository](https://github.com/chubberlisk/paintings) online, ensuring you are on the `master` branch
 2. Click on the `all-of-the-tings` folder
 3. Click on the painting you want to download
 4. Click on the `Download` button